How to recognize a colloid scar: signs and causes of the disease, ways of treatment

 - Primary or spontaneous;

 Primary scars occur for no apparent reason, and therefore are called spontaneous.
 Externally, the skin is no different, although long-term injuries can be well healed, but not cured to the end.
 Therefore, this name is very arbitrary.
 "Internal" causes of colloid scars can be hormonal disorders, especially from the genital system, hypofunction of the adrenal glands, pregnancy , chronic infectious diseases (in particular, tuberculosis).
-Their occurrence is often associated with a predisposition to seborrhea , due to the localization of them mainly in characteristic seborrheic sites: décolletage, neck, ear lobes, scapula, chin .
+Their occurrence is often associated with a predisposition to seborrhea , in connection with the localization of them mainly in characteristic seborrheic sites: décolletage, neck, ear lobes, scapula, chin .
 There are results of medical observations that point to some genetic cause of the disease.
 This applies mainly to multiple keloids.

 Secondary colloid scars are considered the development of posttraumatic complications or other skin problems.
 Often they develop in women with cosmetic problems.
 Especially dangerous, in this sense, is the unprofessional removal of warts.
 The prevalence of the disease in young people is estimated to be up to 30 years, which is also associated with age-related skin problems, as well as greater exposure of children and youth to injuries.
 In children and adolescents, keloids can affect almost any area of skin tissue.